 ➳ Find all: Hotels in Budapest

 The first time we visited Budapest we literally had no money because we lost our wallet in Vienna.
-There where so many places we could not visit in Budapest, so we planned a new trip to Budapest to see all the amazing attractions the city has to offer.
+There where so many places we could not visit, so we planned a new trip to the city to see all the amazing attractions Budapest has to offer.

-What to do and see in Budapest in 5 days map:
+What to see in Budapest in 5 days map:

 The first thing we did is buy the Budapest City Card.
 The city pass offers free entrance to numerous attractions, free transportation and discount on a wide variety of additional attractions and restaurants.
 If you want to see all Budapest and do not want to miss a single spot, the Budapest City Card is worth buying.
 We recommend to make a list first of the places you want to visit and see if the price for the city pass is less than the individual tickets.